Amir-Altf4/bash-recon-tool/README.md

-# bash-recon-tool
+# bash-recon-tool WIP (Work In Progress)
-a very simple yet effective bash script that automates fast Nmap scan.
+a very simple yet effective bash script that automates fast Nmap scan, it's not final yet of course.

 ## Features